makerfactoryio/docs/docs/educational/raspberry/overview.md

 # PROGRAMMING LEARNING-PACKAGE FOR RASPBERRY PI®

 This documentation describes the **learning programming package** from Makerfactory.
 This is a HAT for the Raspberry Pi for people who want to learn programming.
+The manual in German is very detailed.

 ## Board

-The product is a board for the Raspberry Pi, which is placed on top of it: these boards for the Raspberry Pi are called "HAT".
+The product is a board for the Raspberry Pi, which is placed on top of it: these boards for the Raspberry Pi are called "HAT".<br>
 All components are connected to the 40-pin header.
-This allows to use any Raspberry Pi which has this 40-pin connector.
+This allows to use any Raspberry Pi which has this 40-pin connector.<br>
 This HAT serves as the basis for various programming examples and is intended for teenagers or adults to playfully learn programming.
-The functioning of the product is explained in detail in the operating instructions by means of numerous examples.
+The functioning of the product is explained in detail in the operating manual by means of numerous examples.
 Python 3 is used for programming which is already preinstalled at Raspbian.

-The following picture shows the hat for the Raspberry Pi.
+The following picture shows the Hat mounted on a Raspberry Pi.
 ![Board](../../images/raspberry/learning-package-raspberry.jpg)

 ## Peripheral components

 The learning package comes with a bunch of peripheral components.
 The usage of all of these components is described in detail in the manual.
 The following table lists the components which could be used for own projects, too:

-- Board
+- Board with spacers
-- Spacers
 - 4 traffic lights
 - LED array with eight LEDs
+- 5 * 7 dot matrix display
+- Seven segment display
 - Keypad
-- 5 * 7 dot matrix display
 - Miniature buzzer
-- Seven segment display
 - Two blue lights
 - Servo motor
-- Piezo speaker
 - Switch
 - Push button
+- Piezo speaker

 ## GPIO of Raspberry Pi